-Typically the FBI will only release the files of deceased individuals.
+Typically the Federal Bureau of Investigation will only release the files of deceased individuals.
 One exception to that rule is when an individual is requesting information about themselves.

 While requesting your own file is not much different than an ordinary request to the FBI there, there is an added kink in the process.